Copernicon/bacon/modules/core/docs/dev/api.md

 #### `action: list available`
 Gets all projects the user has access to.
-- Returns all projects if a user has the `projects/list` permission.
+- Returns all projects if the user has the `projects/list` permission.
 - Returns user projects only otherwise.

 > <br>